Shekhar9521/Shekhar9521/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Kalilinuxc
+- 🔭 I’m currently working on ...Kali Linux
 - 🌱 I’m currently learning ...Ethical Hacking
 - 👯 I’m looking to collaborate on ...Data Analytics
 - 🤔 I’m looking for help with ...Cloud Computing